You may be required to buy flood insurance if your home is in a high-risk flood area and you have a federally backed mortgage.

 If your home was damaged by a flood but you don't have flood insurance, you can apply for grant money from FEMA or a loan from the SBA to...
 Read More

-Flood insurance is optional for most Louisiana homeowners, but it's worth considering even if you don’t live in a high-risk flood area....
+On average, flood insurance costs $744 in Louisiana.
+It's optional for most Louisiana homeowners, but it's worth considering even if you...
 Read More

 If you have a mortgage and live in a high-risk area for floods, you almost certainly need an elevation certificate.
 Learn about when flood...
 Read More

-The average cost of flood insurance in Texas is about $634 per year.
-You may need to purchase a policy to get a mortgage if your house is...
+The average cost of flood insurance in Texas is about $704 per year.
+You may need to buy a policy to get a mortgage if your house is in a...
 Read More